-In addition, the NEI has a large staff of immunologists, basic-research and clinician scientists, and clinical trial specialists who interact with the clinical program.
+In addition, the NEI has a large staff of immunologists, basic-research and clinician scientists, biostatisticians and clinical trial specialists who interact with the clinical fellowship program.
 The goal of the fellowships is to train academically-minded uveitis specialists.
 Fellows will learn to institute and manage immunosuppressive agents for the treatment of severe inflammatory eye diseases.
 Many of the patients seen at the NEI are subsequently enrolled into clinical trials.
 Fellows will have the opportunity to participate in designing and conducting clinical trials and will develop the ability to write clinical research protocols.

 The NIH offers clinical fellows a competitive salary and benefits package.
 Candidates must hold an M.D. or equivalent degree, have completed at least 3 years of training in ophthalmology and be American Board of Ophthalmology (ABO) eligible.
 The deadline to submit applications is September 30.
 Fellowships begin in July of the following year.
 Please refer to the San Francisco Matching Program (www.sfmatch.org) website to register for the match and apply to the program.

 If you have any questions regarding the fellowship program you may contact: